AguaClara/high_rate_sedimentation-DEPRECATED/High Rate Sedimentation Spring 2018 Report Draft One.md

 The AguaClara HRS team hopes to design a tank that will yield an effluent of 0.3 NTU or lower with maintaining high upflow velocity.
 While the World Health Organization has a standard of at most 1 NTU for drinking water, the EPA standard is 0.3 NTU.
 AguaClara currently achieves this with an upflow velocity of 1 mm/s, but not at upflows of 3 mm/s or greater.
 A larger upflow velocity would allow for a reduction in treatment plant size, which would reduce construction costs.

 ## Literature Review and Previous Work

+Culp et al. (1968) used tubes to figure out the optimal slope of the tube settlers.
+Under laboratory conditions, a 60 degree angle with respect to the horizontal provided continuous sludge removal while showing effective sedimentation performance.
+This information was used by the Fall 2017 team when designing the tube settler currently being used by the Spring 2018 team.

+ Hurst (2010) stated that the presence of the floc blanket would enhance the removal of turbidity causing particles.
+These experiments found that upflow velocities of 1.0 to 1.3 m/s produced the best performance.
+Past teams have tried to  implement his findings at higher upflow velocities, but have been unable to develop stable floc blankets.

 Swetland (2014) Found that as flocs formed, they would sediment due to their higher density compared to water.
 The flocs must settle faster than the upflow velocity.
 As the flocs concentrated and fell down to the bottom of the tank, a floc blanket formed.

-These findings defined the High Rate Sedimentation teams's understanding of a floc blanket.
-This contributed directly to many of the past designs the team has used, and spurred interest in the effects of having a floc blanket.
+These findings defined the High Rate Sedimentation teams's understanding of a floc  formation, which is a critical step of the AguaClara sedimentation process.

-Hurst (2010) stated that the presence of the floc blanket would enhance the removal of turbidity causing particles.
-These experiments found that upflow velocities of 1.0 to 1.3 m/s produced the best performance.
-Past teams have tried to

-Balwan (2016), a researcher from the International Journal of Innovative Research in Advanced Engineering (IJIRAE), explored the effect of the length of tube settler on effluent turbidity.
+Balwan (2016) explored the effect of the length of tube settler on effluent turbidity.
 As indicated in his report, increasing the length of tube settlers increased the percentage of turbidity removed (defined as percentage change between influent and effluent turbidity).
 With tube settlers in 45 degrees inclination angle and 60 cm length, turbidity removal was measured to be 80 percent.
 However, his experiments only had three length variables (40cm, 50cm, 60cm) and the effluent of longer tube settlers were unknown.

-Culp et al. (1968) used tubes to figure out the optimal slope of the tube settlers.
-Under laboratory conditions, a 60 degree angle with respect to the horizontal provided continuous sludge removal while showing effective sedimentation performance.
+The Fall 2017 High Rate Sedimentation team experimented with varied sedimentation tank geometries in an attempt to find a configuration that allowed for stable floc blankets.
+They were unsuccessful; however, they found that they could not reestablish floc blankets mid experiment, and that headloss increased as the experiment progressed.
+This led to their floc accumulation hypothesis.
+This hypothesis suggests that coagulent sticks to the inside of the flocculator tubing, reducing the effective dosage of coagulent.
+The 2018 spring team began by testing this idea.

 ## Methods
 ### Experimental Apparatus